-The gene flow estimation integrated over the time period available for the analysis, revealed high migration rates, ranging from $3 \times 10^{-5}$ to $9 \times 10^{-4}$ (Supporting information S1 Tab.
-S4).
+The gene flow estimation integrated over the time period available for the analysis, revealed high migration rates, ranging from 3×10^{-5} to 9×10^{-4} (Supporting Table S5.1).
 Migration tended to radiate from the geographically centred population MF (Lyon), with less back migration.
-Least migration has happened across the Alps between Southern France and Italy.
+Least migration occurred across the Alps between Southern France and Italy.

-3. Neutral divergence threshold
+Neutral divergence threshold

-Differentiation among population pairs calculated from 105,022 1 kb-windows along the genome was very low, with mean $F{ST}$ ranging from 0.032 to 0.111 (Supporting information S1 Tab.
-S5).
-Distribution of pairwise $F{ST}$ in these windows showed a weak isolation-by-distance pattern between populations (Fig. 3), though insignificant in Mantel's test (ade4 package, R-Core 2015, 999 random permutations, p = 0.21).
-Comparing the empirical data with the distribution from the simulated drift expectation reveals a distinct mismatch of the data sets, especially for more diverged population-pairs (Fig. 3, Supporting information S1 Fig. S4).
-The constant model clearly underestimated the differentiation among all populations, since the distributions peaked around zero.
-Observed empirical density functions were not comparably approximated by any model, i.e. even with increased complexity accounting for inferred population growth, adjusting for inferred population sizes and migration rates the growth and approximated model were unable to predict observed neutral divergence among populations.
+Differentiation among population pairs calculated from $105,022\ 1$ kb-windows along the genome was very low, with mean F{ST} ranging from 0.032 to 0.111 (Supporting Table S5.2).
+Distribution of pairwise F{ST} in these windows showed a weak isolation-by-distance pattern between populations (Fig. 3), though insignificant in Mantel's test (ade4 package, R-Core 2015, 999 random permutations, p = 0.21).
+Comparing the empirical data with the distribution from the simulated drift expectation reveals a distinct mismatch of the data sets, especially for more diverged population-pairs (Fig 3, Supporting chapter S4).

-Figure 3: Distribution of pairwise $F{ST}$ per 1 kb-windows from C. riparius Pool-Seq data.
+Figure 3: Distribution of pairwise F{ST} per 1 kb-windows from C. riparius Pool-Seq data.
 Population comparisons are shown with different colours.
 The integrated graph shows one exemplary population-pair (MG-SS) in comparison to the respective simulated data from three different models.